Shadester/FilmLocations/README.md

 comes back from search and discard it if it's not within a reasonable distance from SF.
 I also zoom in on the map to show the pin better.

-I have decided to not use xibs or storyboards, since we don't use it at my current job and I'm a bit rusty on that.
+I have decided to not use xibs or storyboards, since we don't use it at my current job and I'm not a huge fan.
 Using layoutanchors is working pretty well, too.

+Ideas for expansion:
+Search in the list for movie title
+Better handling of optionals in the code (too many ! right now) Smarter search in the maps, maybe use google lookup that might be better (or both)

+Also the two optionals that was in the technical challenge Provide a way for the user to change the sorting of the list (Right now it's too many fields to possibly search on, I feel.
+Might just be needed to search on title and year?)
+Cache data locally using core data (it is very quick so far anyway, it seems like it is possibly updated weekly (according to the sfgov page))